Trending Topics

 If this does not relieve the trapped air, the next step is a thoracic decompression, often called needle thoracostomy or needle decompression.
 This involves using a needle catheter to release the trapped air in the pleural space.
 If the patient has either a closed or open tension pneumothorax, then the need for a needle decompression is required to save the patient.

 A needle decompression involves inserting a large bore needle in the second intercostal space, at the midclavicular line.
-Once this is done, there should be an audible release as the trapped air, and as the tension is released the patient should begin to improve.
+This reduces intrathoracic pressure, allowing the lung to re-expand and restoring adequate ventilation and circulation.

 If using a needle catheter with a flash chamber, you should ensure that the chamber is removed.
 There are specially manufactured needles designed just for a tension pneumothorax.
 These are prepackaged 3.25-inch 14 gauge needles that do not have flash chambers.
 The removal of the chamber ensures that in a high-stress situation, the provider will not have to remember to remove it.
 It has been reported that often the provider will forget to remove the flash chamber, and this will cause the procedure to fail.